ewyman87/README-TEST/README EW.md

-# Project 1 - Tech Stock Analysis
+# Project 1 - Tech Stock Analysis -THIS IS A TESTTTTTT
 ## This is an analysis of 3 tech stocks in order to make a purchase recommendation to client

 ![alt text](TheQuantsLogo.png)